pmsanford/pmsanford.github.io/_drafts/2020-01-04-advent-of-code-2019-day-2-part-1.markdown

   end do
 ```

 Here we're using what's called an __internal read__ to read values from the string variable `content` instead of from a file.
 We're looping over the mask array and for each true value, reading an integer from that index forward.
-Fortran knows to stop reading an integer when it encounters a non-number character (the next comma), so this works.
+Fortran knows to stop reading an integer when it encounters a non-numeric character (in this case, the comma delimiting the field), so this works.

-Now obviously, we don't need the mask at all here.
+You might be thinking "We don't need the mask at all here.
+What are you doing" and you'd be right.
 The only thing it's really being used for is the `COUNT` function, which we could easily recover from the loop.
 Also, this CSV parser will only work for CSVs where the values are all numbers.
 But this is good enough for now.

 Virtual Machine